ExpatAdminHubEuropean expat guide

 What does a French rental management app actually cost over 5 years?

-Indicative 5-year cost for a single property: Rent — Bail, Quittance, Loyer €49 one-time (€9.80/year amortised); Hestia €0; Rentila paid tier ~€345; BailFacile paid tier ~€495; GérerSeul ~€720; Smovin ~€240.
+Indicative 5-year cost for a single property: Rent — Bail, Quittance, Loyer €0 for the first property (free, 10 documents included) or €49 one-time if you need a full 50-document pack (€9.80/year amortised); Hestia €0; Rentila paid tier ~€345; BailFacile paid tier ~€495; GérerSeul ~€720; Smovin ~€240.
 These are landlord-side fees only and exclude per-signature eIDAS costs (~€1.50–€3.50 per signer at any provider) and any tenant-portal add-on (AdminLanding €7 one-time/property).
+Additional properties on AdminLanding are €39 each.

 Can I use multiple rental apps for the same property?